munagekar/keyherald/README.md

 # Future Work
 Recently discovered that this doesn't work the vnc viewers.
-Would be adding a fix for the same.
+Would be adding a fix for the same. vncdotool seems to do the job.
+Would be adding it with argparse .